SeaTrees Launches World’s First Marine Biodiversity Credits at COP16 in Cali, Colombia: Press Release

 “Ocean-based projects like kelp and mangrove restoration are in high demand and extremely effective for coastal protection, habitat, and carbon sequestration, yet support for them hasn’t met their outsized role in our planetary emergency,” Michael Stewart, Co-Founder of SeaTrees, adds.
 “The SeaTrees biodiversity funding model enhances our ability to direct resources to where they’re needed most, with transparent, real-world results.”

 This initiative is crucial, as 90% of Earth's carbon is stored in the oceans, yet only 4% of conservation and restoration funding is allocated to marine ecosystems.
 SeaTrees Biodiversity Blocks, following the Biodiversity Credit Alliance guidelines, look to fix that imbalance.
 This new funding mechanism has a three-dimensional approach that restores biodiversity, helps protect coastlines, and often has carbon benefits.
 SeaTrees' inaugural Block offerings focus on three key projects: a Kenyan mangrove forest, a kelp forest off Sydney’s coast, and a coral reef in Fiji.
-Blocks will be first go online for the Kenya project during Biodiversity COP16.
+Blocks will first go online for the Kenya project during Biodiversity COP16.

 “Biodiversity Blocks are an evolution in crediting and conservation,” says Kevin Whilden, Co-Founder of SeaTrees.
 “They allow those of us working in restoration and protection to focus on the full ecosystem, not just carbon capture.
 We hope this model offers a pathway to restoring balance and ensuring ecosystems continue to support life on Earth.”